mdekauwe/CABLE_benchmarking/docs/user_guide/config_options.md

 #### `pbs`

 : Contains settings specific to the PBS scheduler at NCI for the PBS script running the CABLE simulations at FLUXNET sites and the bitwise comparison for these simulations.
+: This key is **optional**.
+Default values for the PBS settings will apply if it is not specified.

 ##### `ncpus`